kanisterio/kanister/CONTRIBUTING.md

 You can start by looking through `good-first-issue` issues.

 #### Local Developement
-Once you are done with your changes, you need to ensure that your changes do not fail in the CI build
+Once you are done with your changes, you need to make sure, that your changes are not breaking anything.

 **NOTE:**
 We need to have a local Kubernetes cluster to test changes.
 We can use Kind[https://kind.sigs.k8s.io/] to spin up a local Kubernetes cluster, `make start-kind` can be run from the project's root directory to create one.
 Similarly to delete the cluster we can run `make stop-kind`